xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ### Scope of Global Variables

-During runtime, global variables' value can not be passed from a Test Suite to another Test Suite within a Test Suite Collection.
-This infers you can run or modify the Test Suites in a Test Suite Collection in parallel without clashing.
+Global variables are Test Suite scoped.
+If the value of any Global Variable is changed during runtime, it will not be shared among Test Suites.
+This infers that you can modify Global Variables in a particular Test Suite run without affecting the Global Variables of other Test Suites in the Test Suit Collection.

 In the following screenshot, you can find "Test Suites/New Test Suite (1)" is listed twice.
 The first one uses "default," and the second one has "stagging".
 This association proves that **a Profile is Test Suite scoped**.
 Otherwise, the association can not be logically valid.